-And it was so painful, it took me six months (and four proofreaders) to write about it.
+Although this type of thing can happen in our daily lives, a business nightmare occurred here last year.
+And it was so painful it took me five months (and four proofreaders) to write about it.

-A returning client refused to pay a big chunk of an almost $6,000 final invoice.
-That may not seem like much to you, but it was a shock to the budget for me.
+A returning client wouldn’t pay a big chunk of a $6,000 invoice.
+That may not seem like much to you, but it killed my budget.

 My mentors said …

-For years, my let’s-grab-lunch local mentors (along with trusted online advisors) have steadily harped on one thing:
+For years, my let’s-grab-lunch local mentors (along with online advisors) had harped on one thing:

 “When former clients return after a long time away, think of them as a new contact.